Running Jobs

 Priority Boosts

 Supporters of CCR are provided access to the supporters QOS which provides a bump in priority to all jobs run by the group.
 To find out how to qualify for this boost, please visit our website.
-PIs that were part of the 2019 NIH S10 award and the 2017 NSF MRI award that helped to purchase new equipment are also granted priority boosts for their group.
-These allocations have been added to your ColdFront project and are active for a period of 5 years.
-The allocations can not be renewed.
-Group members should utilize the mri or nih QOS values to take advantage of the priority boost.
-NOTE: All of these QOS values are only available on the UB-HPC cluster.
+PIs that were part of the 2019 NIH S10 award that helped to purchase new equipment were granted priority boosts for their group that lasted 5 years.
+These allocations were added to your ColdFront project and expired on February 1, 2025.
+At this time, any faculty with current NIH funding may apply for the NIH priority boost.
+This will be available until the hardware is retired.
+Please enter your NIH grant information in your ColdFront project and request an allocation for the NIH priority boost.
+Once the allocation is activated, your group members should utilize the nih QOS value to take advantage of the priority boost.
+Those faculty that have active NIH funding and are current CCR supporters will have access to the nihsupport QOS value.
+NOTE: These QOS values are only available on the UB-HPC cluster.

 Node Features